bcoin-org/bcoin-org.github.io/guides-markdown/wallets.md

 ```

 #### Creating a Wallet

+Creating a wallet in our database takes only one line.

 ```javascript
 	//creates and returns a Wallet object from scratch using a random master key and default options